SuiteBee/aMazeGen/README.md

 ### User can

 + Run an executable file to open the guided text-based interface
-+ Run the program from a command prompt with arguments to bypass the interface (mistakes will print the expected usage)
++ Run the program from a terminal with arguments to bypass the interface (mistakes will print the expected usage)
-+ Perform either of the above from source
++ Compile for non-windows platforms from source with PyInstaller

+> [!NOTE]
+> See release notes for details

 ## Interface

-Once the user has selected the parameters successfully, they are greeted with the TKinter GUI where they can select an animation timestep and click the button to begin
+Once the user has entered the correct parameters, they are greeted with the TKinter GUI where they can select an animation timestep and click the button to begin

 ### The order of events are as follows

-+ The program will generate the maze at the rate specified with colors to illustrate what is happening and when
++ Maze is generated at the timestep specified with colored animations
-+ The user can at any point change the timestep or pause the animation and continue
++ User can change timestep or pause during generation
-+ The program will halt at this point and wait for the user to trigger the solution
++ Wait for user input to begin solution
-+ The solution will be animated again with options to change the timestep or pause
++ User can change timestep or pause during solution
-+ Once this step is complete the user can restart the solution or close the program
++ User can restart the solution or close the program

 ## Generation Algorithms